 There are several topics for Speaking Part 1 that are quite predictable (home, family, job, hobbies, etc.).
 Prepare some impressive phrases and expressions like the ones above that you can use when talking about them.

 In Part 2 you will get a topic card with three prompts.
 For example, you might be asked to describe a close friend, and to state…

 - what you have in common

-- why he/she is so special to you
+- why they are so special to you

 This functional language not only sounds impressive in itself, it also gives you a little extra time to work out what you are going to say.
 (That’s why native speakers use these expressions and they can help develop your speaking style.)

 Learning phrases and expressions like these is useful and legitimate, just like learning standard phrases for emails (‘Thank you for your prompt reply’) or for essays (‘It could be argued that…’).
 However, it does not mean you should be preparing complete answers and learning them by heart.
 Speaking is not like writing — we speak with shorter, less complex vocabulary and sentences.
 Most importantly, we make mistakes and are able to quickly fix them.
 Examiners are trained to spot scripted answers, and if they detect you doing it, you will get no marks at all.